Kali414/Cardia/README.md

 <!-- Model training repo - https://github.com/Kali414/DRDO_PROJECT -->

+# CARDIAA – Camera-Assisted Real-time Detection of Instantaneous Arterial Activity

-# Webcam-Based Heart Rate Detection Using Deep Learning
+## Webcam-Based Heart Rate Detection Using Deep Learning

 ## Overview

-This project implements a non-contact heart rate detection system using a standard webcam and deep learning techniques.
-By leveraging facial video data, the model estimates heart rate (BPM) without requiring any physical sensors.
-The system is trained and evaluated on the UBFC-RPPG dataset, utilizing a CNN-LSTM architecture to process temporal facial features extracted from video frames.
+CARDIAA is a real-time, non-contact heart rate monitoring system that uses a standard webcam and advanced deep learning techniques to estimate a person’s heart rate (in BPM) by analyzing facial video streams.

+Instead of relying on physical sensors or wearable devices, the system leverages subtle changes in skin tone and facial features captured on camera to infer arterial activity.
+This makes it suitable for applications in telemedicine, fitness monitoring, and continuous health tracking.

 ---